-- Responsible ICT use by all staff and pupils; encouraged by education and made explicit through published policies. - Sound implementation of E-Safety policy in both administration and curriculum, including secure school network design and use. - Safe and secure broadband from the Newcastle LA Network including the effective management of Websense filtering. - National Education Network standards and specifications.
+- Responsible ICT use by all staff and pupils; encouraged by education and made explicit through published policies. - Sound implementation of e-safety policy in both administration and curriculum, including secure school network design and use. - Safe and secure broadband from the Newcastle LA Network including the effective management of Websense filtering. - National Education Network standards and specifications.

-Writing and reviewing the E Safety policy.
+Writing and reviewing the e-safety policy

-The E-Safety Policy relates to the school's safeguarding practices as well as to other policies including those for Computing and Safeguarding/Child Protection.
+The e-Safety Policy relates to the school's safeguarding practices as well as to other policies including those for Computing and Safeguarding/Child Protection.

-The school has an E-Safety Coordinator.
-This will be the Designated Child Protection Coordinator and the Computing Coordinator and an Independent Data Protection Consultant, as the roles overlap.
+The school will appoint an e-Safety Coordinator.
+This will be the Designated Child Protection Coordinator and the Computing Coordinator, as the roles overlap.

-Our E-Safety Policy has been written by the school, building on the government guidance.
+Our e-Safety Policy has been written by the school, building on the government guidance.
 It has been agreed by all staff and approved by Governors.

-The E-Safety Policy and its implementation will be reviewed annually.
+The e-Safety Policy and its implementation will be reviewed annually.

-Teaching and Learning.
+Teaching and learning

-Why Internet use is important.
+Why Internet use is important